oysterpack/oysterpack-near-stake-token/README.md

 To work around this staking pool limitation, unstaking requests will be held until any previous unstaking request is complete and funds withdrawn.
 Thus, the customer waiting period for unstaked NEAR funds to be available for withdrawal will be 4-7 epochs.

+# STAKE Token Contract Fees
+OysterPack will charge fees for each STAKE batch job that is executed based.
+- minimum batch size = 5 NEAR